Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 The Kansas Lincoln Trail continues in Doniphan

 Despite the cold and near darkness, Lincoln and his party continued 10 miles south to Doniphan, now a ghost town on the Kansas Lincoln Trail.
 While Lincoln was eating at Asa Low’s hotel, a crowd gathered.
 Lincoln spoke to the citizens.
-After he finished speaking, the tall, gaunt Lincoln walked off the speakers’ platform and placed his hand on top of 9-year-old Louisa Kentzler’s head.
+After speaking, the tall, gaunt Lincoln walked off the speakers’ platform and placed his hand on 9-year-old Louisa Kentzler’s head.
 “How do you do, little girl?” he asked.
-Guests had booked all of the rooms, and Lincoln had nowhere to stay.
+Guests had booked all the rooms, and Lincoln had nowhere to stay.
 Julia Boyington and her mother gave up their rooms for Lincoln.

 The hotel site is now an open field.